hima-Megahed/Organic-Shop/README.md

 # Organic Shop
-Organic shop is an E-commerce app that allows users to shop their groceries online with a nice look & feel web app and real-time data synchronization across the multiple states of the application while focusing on the security manner through adding Routers AuthGuards.
+Organic-Shop 🍊 is an E-commerce app that allows users to shop their groceries online with a nice look & feel web app and real-time data synchronization across the multiple states of the application while focusing on the security manner through adding Routers AuthGuards.

-## Demo
+## Demo 👇🏼
 You can explore the app on : https://organic-shop-b7578.firebaseapp.com

-## Technologies Stack
+## Technologies Stack 🤓
 - Angular 7
 - Bootatrap 4 | Font-Awesome | Sass
 - Implementing user SignIn/SignUp using **Firebase Authentication**